 common name: zebra longwing

-scientific name: Heliconius charitonia (Linnaeus) (Insecta: Lepidoptera: Nymphalidae)
+scientific name: Heliconius charithonia (Linnaeus) (Insecta: Lepidoptera: Nymphalidae)

 Introduction - Distribution - Description - Life Cycle - Hosts - Selected References

-The zebra longwing, Heliconius charitonia (Linnaeus), was designated the state butterfly of Florida in 1996.
+The zebra longwing, Heliconius charithonia (Linnaeus), was designated the state butterfly of Florida in 1996.
 A denizen of more forested settings, it frequents subtropical hammocks, forest margins, shrubby thickets, and adjacent open areas.
-It is a regular sight in many butterfly gardens and suburban yards and parks
+It is a regular sight in many butterfly gardens and suburban yards and parks.

 The zebra longwing is a neotropical butterfly that occurs in extreme southern portions of the United States southward through Mexico, Central America and the West Indies to South America.
 Adults occasionally wander northward.
 It is locally common throughout peninsular Florida.